hilalturkaslan/Classification/README.md

-classification for is a ai sample study case
+classification for done it is a ai sample study case